TheIronYard--Orlando/FEE--2015--SPRING/Notes/README.md

 ## Timeliness

 According to official policy, if you miss more than 4 lectures you'll forfeit placement support.
 What's more, this class moves _extremely_ quickly, so any absence will be hard to make up.
 Finally, please respect everyone by arriving on time and ready to start promptly at 09:00 am every day.
-If you must be tardy, please contact Susanna drectly and notify the class via HipChat, but also note that we count 2 tardies -- more than 15 minutes late -- as an absence.
+If you must be tardy, please contact Susanna directly and notify the class via HipChat, but also note that we count 2 tardies -- more than 15 minutes late -- as an absence.

 ## Homework